How much do solar panels cost in 2021?

 - If you have slate or clay tiles, rather than concrete tiles.

-- If the installer wants to make higher profits.
+- If the installer wants to make higher profits and/or has high running costs or overheads.

-On the other hand, if everything is in your favour, you may pay as little as £4,800 for a 4 to 4.5 kWp system.
+On the other hand, if everything is in your favour, you may pay less for a 4 to 4.5 kWp system.

 Conditions conducive to a low price include: